0smose/Kit-Eventbrite/README.md

 * Footer ✔️
 * Forms: sign up, sign in, forgot password, reset password ✔️
 * Banners: home and small banner ✔️
-* Presentation cards
+* Presentation cards ✔️
-* Cards list page
+* Cards list page ✔️
-* Comments and comments page
+* Comments and comments page ✔️
-* Events page
+* Events page ✔️
-* A section that presents an element (text to the left and image to the right)
+* A section that presents an element (text to the left and image to the right)✔️
 * Organization of our choice

 *Thank you for the correction*